lindig/xen-api/doc/content/design/migration-compression.md

 advantage of this architecture.

-The use of compression on the source side needs to be signaled by Xenopsd via a command line argument.
+The use of compression on the source side needs to be signaled by Xenopsd via a command line argument to emu0manager and XenGuest.
 On the receiving side XenGuest will recognise the compressed stream and does not require special signaling.

 Xapi only permits migration from older to newer versions of the Xapi Toolstack.
 This implies that no older XenGuest version will ever receive